 Day or night, we’re here to assist you when you’re ready for treatment.
 Our admissions team is a phone call away.

 The Recovery Village Columbus is happy to help coordinate your transportation to and from the facility.

 You’ll think you’re in a hotel when you enter your newly furnished, spacious room.
 Most rooms have two beds, and clients undergoing detox have TVs in their rooms.
-You’ll also have access to a large, private bathroom.
+You’ll also have access to a large, shared bathroom.